Lakshyaharkhani/spotify-clone/README.md

 - **Custom Styling** (`style.css`, `auth.css`): Clean and modern UI based on Spotify’s design.

 ## Usage
-1. Extract the contents of the ZIP file.
-2. Open `index.html` in a web browser to preview the main page.
+1. Open `index.html` in a web browser to preview the main page.
-3. Navigate to `login.html` or `signup.html` to see the authentication screens.
+2. Navigate to `login.html` or `signup.html` to see the authentication screens.

 ## Technologies Used
 - **HTML** for structuring the webpages.